txt/se16/lectures/50effort.md

 - _Delphi/Expert methods_ :  use human expertise
 (possibly augmented with process guidelines, checklists, and data) to generate predictions [^jorh09a]
-            - Good for producing one estimate, not a range of estimates
+            (good for producing one estimate, not a range of estimates)'
 - _Algorithmic/Model-based methods_ : build models via data mining or
 		via expert intuition then make use those models to make predictions about new projects e.g. data mining
-             - Good for finding the uncertainty in an estimate.
+             (good for finding the uncertainty in an estimate).
 - _Combo_ : both the above.

 [^jorh09a]: Jørgensen, Magne, and Stein
 Grimstad.
 "Software development effort estimation: